yamanyar/restrict-maven-plugin/README.txt

 You can use wildcard both in from and to targets with exceptions.

-Following is a sample usage from integration test, please note that restriction are meaningless; just for testing.
+Following is a sample usage from integration test, please note that restrictions are meaningless; just for testing.

+{code:xml}
   <build>
         <plugins>
             <plugin>